swilliams11/apigee-grpc-demo/apigee_proxies/helloworld_grpc/README.md

 * Deploy the sample developer
 * Create an Apigee Product
 * Create an Apigee Developer App
+* Configure an Endpoint Attachment
+* Add a DNS entry in Cloud DNS
+* Create a DNS Peering Zone
+* Update the Apigee Enviornment Group with the new gRPC host name.
 * Test the Apigee Proxy via the Google Cloud Load Balancer
-* Configure an Endpoint Attachment

 ## Prerequisites